astronomer/docs/astro/runtime-image-architecture.md

 ## Python versioning

 Astro Runtime supports Python 3.9.
 This is the only version of Python that Astro Runtime supports.
-If your data pipelines require an unsupported Python version, Astronomer recommends that you use the KubernetesPodOperator.
-See [Run the KubernetesPodOperator on Astro](kubernetespodoperator.md).
+If your data pipelines require an unsupported Python version and you're running Airflow 2.4 or later, Astronomer recommends that you use the `ExternalPythonOperator`.
+See [ExternalPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#externalpythonoperator).
+You can continue to use the `KubernetesPodOperator`, but the `ExternalPythonOperator` simplifies the Kubernetes authorization process.

 ## Executors